• Skip to primary navigation

 My husband is always trying to think up new recipes for me.
 He thinks there are only just so many.

-I have told him that all those notebooks that I have been writing in are full of ideas, inspiration, and recipes.
+I told him that all those notebooks I have been writing in are full of ideas, inspiration, and recipes.
 But, hey, bring it on.
 Of course, the first word out of his mouth is Vanilla.

 Something like this Starbuck's copycat in the shape of vanilla dunkers.
 Vanilla Almond Biscotti to be more exact.
 The Italians got that cookie right.